-- Pressure on government funding of further education, particularly for non-apprenticeship delivery is expected to continue for the foreseeable future. - The lower levels of recruitment of 16-18 year-old study programme learners that are resulting in significantly lower income under the lagged funding model. - The significant competition from schools and academies in the 16-18 year-old market - The pressure on enrolment numbers for apprenticeships given the COVID-19 situation. - The change of AEB income in FY21 due to the devolution of the Sheffield City Region (SCR).
+- Pressure on government funding of further education, particularly for non-apprenticeship delivery is expected to continue for the foreseeable future. - The lower levels of recruitment of 16-19 year-old study programme learners that are resulting in significantly lower income under the lagged funding model. - The significant competition from schools and academies in the 16-19 year-old market - The pressure on enrolment numbers for apprenticeships given the COVID-19 situation.